mansijangle/mansijangle/README.md

 </div>

 ### 🚀 Projects I'm Proud Of
-**🤖 AI-Powered Career Guidance Chatbot**
+-**🤖 AI-Powered Career Guidance Chatbot**
   - Engineered an intelligent advisory system using Flask, HuggingFace & NLTK, enabling real-time analysis of user queries and PDF documents 💬.
   - Integrated pretrained NLP models for semantic context extraction, delivering personalized and domain-specific career recommendations 📄.
   - Deployed on a lightweight Flask server with dynamic routing and stateful query handling, ensuring smooth and context-aware interactions ⚡

+- **🧴 Personalized Skincare Recommendation System**
+  - Developed a high-efficiency Chrome extension using JavaScript & Manifest V3, implementing a custom LFU caching mechanism to auto-close rarely used tabs 🧩.
+  - Leveraged Chrome Tabs API & Storage API to monitor, score, and manage open tabs in real time ⚡.
+  - Integrated a popup UI & background worker for seamless control, improving resource utilization and reducing browser memory consumption by 40%+ 📉.

 🧠 Smart Tab Manager — Chrome Extension
 Built a high-efficiency Chrome extension using JavaScript and Manifest V3, implementing a custom LFU (Least Frequently Used) caching mechanism to auto-close rarely used tabs based on usage frequency.
 Leveraged Chrome Tabs API and Storage API to monitor, score, and manage open tabs in real time 🧩.
 Integrated a popup UI and background worker for seamless control, enhancing browser resource utilization and reducing memory consumption by over 40% 📉.